 - have a better understanding of selective mutism and how it affects your child

-- bring home an individual treatment plan for your child
+- bring home an individual support plan for your child

 - have learned a combination of techniques and skills that will help you support your child